WWII V2 Rocket Attacks – Welcome

 In total we have copies of 8 photographs and 2 drawings.
 The quality after scanning photocopies probably means that resolution should not be a problem.
 Therefore it is just a situation of deciding whether to pay the £48.00 or not.

 Regardless the scale of death, injury and damage was high.
-From the Bomb Damage Report the V2 rocket produced a deep 27 feet wide crater that produced an earthquake effect that could be felt a few miles away.
+From the Bomb Damage Report the impact produced a deep 27 feet wide crater that produced an earthquake effect that could be felt a few miles away.
 From the evidence we see in the photographs this does not seem surprising.